CSG 65CE02: Background

-By the 1980s, these assumptions were no longer valid, many machines based on these processors now shipped with the maximum 64 kB that the 6502 could address, using the far less expensive and denser dynamic RAM.
+By the time the 65C02 was introduced, the original design assumptions were no longer valid; many machines based on these processors now shipped with the maximum 64 kB that the 6502 could address, using the far less expensive and denser dynamic RAM.
 The speed advantages of the zero page addressing mode remained, but now existing within a memory space that was dramatically larger.
 Likewise, the single-page call stack was now a pittance within the overall memory, and high-level languages that made prodigious use of stack space could not easily run on the 6502.
+The 65C02, largely intended to be a low-power 6502, retained these disadvantages.

 New features

 The 65CE02 is a further improved version of the 65C02 which expands the memory model to make it more suitable for a system with large amounts of main memory.
 To do this, it adds the following new features: